MCS – Smells Can Make You Physically Ill

-A condition called multiple chemical sensitivities (MCS) also known as idiopathic environmental intolerances (IEI), or toxic induced loss of tolerance (TILT), is a disputed chronic condition characterized by symptoms that the affected person attributes to low-level exposures to commonly used chemicals.
+Multiple chemical sensitivities (MCS), also known as idiopathic environmental intolerances (IEI), or toxic induced loss of tolerance (TILT), is a disputed chronic condition characterized by symptoms that the affected person attributes to low-level exposures to commonly used chemicals.

 - headache and visual disturbances

 - difficulty breathing